Steve-Fenton/astro-accelerator/src/pages/features/navigation.md

 :::figure
 :img{src="/img/screens/table-of-contents.png" loading="lazy" alt="An automatic table of contents based on headings in the page"}
-:figcaption[An automatically generated table of contents]
+::figcaption[An automatically generated table of contents]
 :::